top of page

 Extract from 1746: A Plan of the Cities of London and Westminster and Borough of Southwark...by John Rocque.
 Image source: © The Trustees of the British Museum, via Creative Commons CC BY-NC-SA 4.0 license.

-Rosemary Lane and Virginia Street marked up on an extract John Rocque's 1746 Plan of the Cities of London and Westminster and Borough of Southwark.
-Image source: © The Trustees of the British Museum, via Creative Commons CC BY-NC-SA 4.0 license.
+Rosemary Lane, Nightingale Lane, Virginia Street on John Rocque's 1746 Plan of the Cities of London and Westminster and Borough of Southwark. © The Trustees of the British Museum, via Creative Commons CC BY-NC-SA 4.0 license.

 Overlay map showing the location of Virginia Chapel on King's Road Alley, off Virginia Street in Richard Horwood's 1799 map of London overlaid on current map.
 Screenshot from https://www.layersoflondon.org/map/overlays/horwood-1799